gpx-animator/gpx-animator/README.md

 ### Slack Channel

 There is a public Slack channel for GPX Animator available, which is hosted by the [Java User Group Switzerland](https://www.jug.ch/).
-If you are not already a member of this workspace, you can request a free invitation link with your email address (and nothing more) here: [Join Slack Workspace](http://slack.jug.ch/)
+If you are not already a member of this workspace, you can request a free invitation link with your email address (and nothing more) here: [Join Slack Workspace.](http://slack.jug.ch/)

-After you have entered the Slack Workspace, join the "gpx-animator" channel.
+After you have entered the Slack Workspace, join the #gpx-animator channel.

 Build